avmlds/avmlds/README.md

 ###

-<p align="left">Looking ahead, my journey continues to unfold with an unwavering curiosity for new challenges.
-As I progress in my career, I am fueled by a relentless desire to push the boundaries of what's possible.
-My interest in data engineering and infrastructure remains undiminished, and I eagerly seek opportunities to build applications that deliver impactful insights and drive transformative change.</p>
+<p align="left">As I progress in my career, I am fueled by curiosity for new challenges and a desire to push the boundaries of what's possible.
+My interest in data engineering and infrastructure remains strong, and I eagerly seek opportunities to build applications that deliver impactful insights and drive transformative change.</p>

 ###